Ravnur-Inc/ams-api-replacement-demo-app/README.md

 15.	**HOW IS PRICING STRUCTURED FOR ENCODING, STREAMING, STORAGE, AND ANY ADDITIONAL FEATURES?**
 The pricing for RMS is comprised of two components.
 There is a fixed cost for support and updates, and there is a variable cost for Azure services.
 The RMS application is deployed to your Azure tenant from the Azure Marketplace as a managed application.
 This means that Ravnur manages the RMS application and the Azure services that provision the application.
 Fixed cost.
 Support of the application and Azure environment, and regular upgrades for the RMS encoding and streaming solution begins at $499/month.
 When subscribed to from the Azure Marketplace, this can be paid for from your Azure commitment, or added to your Azure monthly invoice as a marketplace charge.
 Variable cost.
-Because RMS runs in your Azure tenant, all encoding, streaming and storage costs accrue to your Azure expense.
+Because RMS runs in your Azure tenant, all encoding, streaming, and storage costs accrue to your Azure expense.
 RMS uses VMs, Container Apps and Azure SQL (serverless), along with Azure Storage Queues and Tables.
 In RMS’s idle state, the encoding VMs are deallocated and not billing.
 The streaming servers running in Container Apps can be scaled to zero to minimize Azure expenses.
 16.	**ARE THERE ANY ADDITIONAL OR HIDDEN COSTS I SHOULD BE AWARE OF?**
 If you use DRM (Widevine, PlayReady, FairPlay), you will need to pay for DRM licenses.
 We partner with EZDRM for DRM licenses.
 17.	**DO YOU SUPPORT ENCRYPTION AND DRM?**